 These checklist are also helpful for the user to check relevant vairables when a phase change occurs.
 But for what it is concerned in this section, a checklist needs to be defined on the Precalibrate phase, i.e. the initial default phase of the autopilot.

-Go to the Netup.
-On the Setup toolbar then go to Panel.
+Go to weight, then click on Setup.
+On the Setup toolbar then go to Panel weight.
 And finally click on Checklist.
 There the user should select the Precalibrate phase.